The Best Collection Agency Services of 2020

 - Skip-tracing services locate customers who are hard to find.
 Typically, agencies consult databases that allow the collection firm to find debtors who have moved without leaving a forwarding address.
 Many agencies offer this service, but some provide advanced features that allow them to find even the hardest people to locate.
 If an agency does not offer skip tracing, it will have a much harder time finding debtors who have moved or fled the state, and the chance of you recovering any money is very slim.

 - Today's tech lets you go beyond phone calls and snail mail; collection firms work more directly with debtors to negotiate payments.
 These strategies appeal to younger debtors and those who are uncomfortable discussing their payment obligations over the phone.

 - Algorithm-based collections tailor collection strategies to the debtor.
 Collection agencies can build a profile to better understand the debtor and the right way to resolve the debt.
 Often, email is the first form of communication, rather than a formal letter.

 - Online access allows you to quickly submit new delinquent accounts, monitor the status of current accounts, communicate with the agency and run reports on the status of your collections.
-This is especially helpful if you have multiple past-due accounts that need to be collected on and where time is of the essence.
+This is especially helpful if you have multiple past-due accounts and time is of the essence.

 How to Work With Your Collection Agency

 You want a collection agency that is a partner, not just a contractor.
 To that end, you'll need to invest effort into managing the relationship.
 The agency should be willing to meet face to face periodically to review the status of your accounts, and they should promptly return phone calls and emails, ideally within one business day.

 There's work to do on your end as well.
-To boost your chances of recovery money rightfully owed to you, provide the agency with as much information about the debtors as possible, including:
+To boost your chances of recovery money rightfully owed to you, provide the agency with as much information about the debtors as possible, including the following:

 - Names, addresses and telephone numbers